-It seems whenever I start talking about something that happened in Malta, people stop me to ask either what’s a Malta or where it is.
+It seems whenever I start talking about something that happened on my trip to the Mediterranean, people stop me to ask either what’s a Malta or where it is.
 But I could be just reading into it.

 Officially I’ve been back in Canada for one week.
 However, I have a lot of days of trip to cover still.
 But before I race ahead, I must address an important question.